zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-02】[AppFlowy-IO / AppFlowy-Cloud](https://github.com/AppFlowy-IO/AppFlowy-Cloud) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
 ## Javascript

+* 【2024-09-09】[lyfe00011 / whatsapp-bot](https://github.com/lyfe00011/whatsapp-bot) - A whatsapp bot based on baileys
+* 【2024-09-09】[bitfocus / companion](https://github.com/bitfocus/companion) - Bitfocus Companion enables the reasonably priced Elgato Streamdeck and other controllers to be a professional shotbox surface for an increasing amount of different presentation switchers, video playback software and broadcast equipment.
 * 【2024-09-07】[stripe-samples / accept-a-payment](https://github.com/stripe-samples/accept-a-payment) - Learn how to accept a payment from customers around the world with a variety of payment methods.
 * 【2024-09-07】[KaTeX / KaTeX](https://github.com/KaTeX/KaTeX) - Fast math typesetting for the web.
 * 【2024-09-04】[iam-veeramalla / observability-zero-to-hero](https://github.com/iam-veeramalla/observability-zero-to-hero) - [WIP]: Repo for learning observability